SalapakaLab-SIMBioSys/Motor-Toolbox/README.md

 ## Citation
-To cite SDA, please use the following publications:
+To cite Motor Toolbox, please use the following publications:

 - Materassi, Donatello, Subhrajit Roychowdhury, Thomas Hays, and Murti Salapaka.
 "An exact approach for studying cargo transport by an ensemble of molecular motors."
 BMC biophysics 6, no. 1 (2013): 1-18.